awidegreen/clecta/README.md

 * highlight matching string in match list
 * (currently) prefer matches add the end of candidate
 * switch case sensitivity for search `F2`
-* NO fuzzy search yet
+* fuzzy search yet using Command-T select algorithm
 * status-line shows some stats about the candidates
 * resize support